largehadroncollider/defcon-guide/DEF CON Guide.md

 ## Be Inclusive ("Pac Man" Theory)

-When standing as a group of people, always leave room for a new person to join your group.
+When standing in a group of people, always leave room for a new person to join your group.
 When someone does join your group, make sure you make a space again!

 # Transportation